 Branches and Distribution

-The chorda tympani nerve includes 2 types of fibres:
+The chorda tympani nerve includes two types of fibres:

 - Preganglionic parasympathetic (GVE) fibres, which supply secretoMotor Supply to the submandibular and sublingual glands.